Callback-Kings/expect-client/README.md

 environment and choose an API URL accordingly.
 Don't forget to replace the `production` URL with your deployed API's URL.

+## Tasks

+Developers should run these often!

+- `npm run nag`: runs code quality analysis tools on your code and complains.
+- `npm run make-standard`: reformats all your code in the JavaScript Standard Style.
+- `npm run start`: generates bundles, watches, and livereloads.
+- `npm run build`: place bundled styles and scripts where `index.html` can find them
+- `npm run deploy`: builds and deploys master branch

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.